heroku/heroku-cli-plugin-applink/README.md

   -a, --app=<value>        (required) app to run command against -l, --login-url=<value>  Salesforce login URL
   -r, --remote=<value>     git remote of app to use
-      --browser=<value>    browser to open OAuth flow with (example: "firefox", "safari")
+      --addon=<value>      unique name or ID of an AppLink add-on --browser=<value>    browser to open OAuth flow with (example: "firefox", "safari")

 DESCRIPTION